Towards the Theory of Unsupervised Federated Learning: Non-asymptotic Analysis of Federated EM Algorithms: Abstract

 \section{Abstract}

 While supervised federated learning approaches have enjoyed significant success, the domain of unsupervised federated learning remains relatively underexplored.
-In this paper, we introduce a novel federated gradient EM algorithm designed for the unsupervised learning of mixture models with heterogeneous mixture proportions across tasks.
-We begin with a comprehensive finite-sample theory that holds for general mixture models, then apply this general theory on Gaussian Mixture Models (GMMs) and Mixture of Regressions (MoRs) to characterize the explicit estimation error of model parameters and mixture proportions.
-Our proposed federated gradient EM algorithm demonstrates several key advantages: adaptability to unknown task similarity, resilience against adversarial attacks on a small fraction of data sources, protection of local data privacy, and computational and communication efficiency.
+Several federated EM algorithms have gained popularity in practice, however, their theoretical foundations are often lacking.
+In this paper, we first introduce a federated gradient EM algorithm (FedGrEM) designed for the unsupervised learning of mixture models, which supplements the existing federated EM algorithms by considering task heterogeneity and potential adversarial attacks.
+We present a comprehensive finite-sample theory that holds for general mixture models, then apply this general theory on specific statistical models to characterize the explicit estimation error of model parameters and mixture proportions.
+Our theory elucidates when and how FedGrEM outperforms local single-task learning with insights extending to existing federated EM algorithms.
+This bridges the gap between their practical success and theoretical understanding.
+Our numerical results validate our theory, and demonstrate FedGrEM's superiority over existing unsupervised federated learning benchmarks.

-\section{INTRODUCTION}
+\section{Introduction}

 Federated learning (FDL) is a machine learning paradigm that allows the training of statistical models by leveraging data from various local tasks, while ensuring the data remains decentralized to protect privacy \citep{li2020federatedsurvey}.
 Introduced a few years ago, notably by Google \citep{konevcny2016federated, mcmahan2017communication}, FDL has witnessed remarkable success in a diverse range of applications, including smartphones \citep{hard2018federated}, healthcare \citep{antunes2022federated}, and the internet of things \citep{nguyen2021federated}.
 However, it is important to note that a large portion of current FDL research is centered around supervised learning problems.
 In this paper, we delve into the realm of unsupervised FDL, a scenario in which each task involves a mixture of distributions.